-Now I know WhatsApp’s designers probably have a reason for hiding the GIFs button where it is, I am just wondering what the reason is.
-And why not bring GIFs forward, under the "Add" panel brought up by the plus icon?
-That's where you add photos, documents, location, contacts; why not GIFs too?
+I know WhatsApp’s designers probably have a reason for placing the GIFs button where it is, but I am just wondering what that reason is.
+Why not bring them forward, like in the image below, since they are such a popular feature?